 But there are plenty of harrowing stories out there and what I see every day in our clinics is that people who were fine suddenly aren’t okay anymore.
 Working from home is taking its toll.
 There is more stiffness and pain for sure, often due to questionable workstations, but what’s worrying me more than anything is that this whole situation messes with people’s heads.

 Are you feeling isolated from the 'herd'?

-First of all, let us accept that most anxieties or mental health issues gradually build-up over time, and are a consequence of actions or habits – things we are doing or things we are not doing!
-If we can start building some healthy habits, especially those that reinforce a healthy mindset, that will be half the battle.
+First of all, let us accept that most anxieties or mental health issues gradually build-up over time and are a consequence of actions or habits – things we are doing or things we are not doing!
+If we can start building healthy habits, especially those that reinforce a healthy mindset, that will be half the battle.
 So what would be some healthy habits to cultivate?

 Our metacognitive superpower!

 Firstly, as humans, we are blessed with something called metacognition.
 This is the ability to think about what we are thinking about!
 It’s probably the number one human trait that, should we use it effectively, can become our ‘superpower’ and the key to long-term resilience and a healthy mental state.